 Take a break

-It’s important to rest your brain and not overdo it.
-Set your alarm to make sure that you take regular breaks and go and make a cup of tea before beginning again.
+It’s important to rest your brain to help it remember and encode.
+Set your alarm to make sure that you take regular breaks and move around before beginning again.

-We hope that these tricks help you to remember more of your presentation content.
+We hope that these tips help you to remember more of your presentation content.

 This might sound familiar: you’re at work with a million things on your to-do list, one of which is creating a PowerPoint presentation.
 You probably end up rushing through your slides and not giving your full attention to the layout and design as you’re a bit short on time.
 If that’s you – then you might find our PowerPoint hacks really useful!